carlenlund/lime-remote/README.md

 ## Development

-Install the modules with `npm install` followed by `npm run rebuild`.
+Install the Node modules with `npm install` followed by `npm run rebuild`.

 `npm run server` starts the main server.
 There is currently an instance of the server running at [limeremote.herokuapp.com](http://limeremote.herokuapp.com/).